sknudsen/vis2021cph/attend.md

 ## Attend

-The satellite event takes place in beatiful Copenhagen, which offers a vibrant restaurant and bar scene and great cultural expriences, for example, at the city's many museums or simply when walking among the many historic buildings — the city is known for being very walkable.
+The satellite event takes place in beautiful Copenhagen, which offers a vibrant restaurant and bar scene and great cultural experiences, for example, at the city's many museums or simply when walking among the many historic buildings — the city is known for being very walkable.

 {% include gallery id="galleryfood" caption="Enjoy the vibrant restaurant and bar scene in Copenhagen." %}

-ITU is located next to the 800-meter Emil Holms Kanal in the northeastern part of Ørestad between Copenhagen and DR Byen – home of the National Danish Broadcast Service (Danmarks Radio).
+ITU is located next to the 800-meter Emil Holms Kanal in the north-eastern part of Ørestad between Copenhagen and DR Byen – home of the National Danish Broadcast Service (Danmarks Radio).

-### Travels and accomodation
+### Travels and accommodation

 We have several hotels within walking distance to the satellite venue: